-A prominent information security (infosec) consulting firm contracted me to overhaul the user interface for a complex, data-intensive desktop application used to classify and report vulnerabilities for internal and external networks; web, mobile, and thick-client applications; and website code reviews.
+A prominent information security (infosec) consulting firm hired me to overhaul the user interface for a complex, data-intensive, desktop application used to classify and report vulnerabilities for internal and external networks; web, mobile, and thick-client applications; and website code reviews.

 The legacy application had grown with no framework as in-house security consultants requested new functions from the in-house development team.

 New consultants relied on experienced users for training.
 Functionality was not easily discoverable and was “hidden” in contextual menus and keystrokes.

 Because the app was built on Microsoft’s Windows Forms (WinForms) platform, there was little data visualization or ability to filter the massive data files associated with security assessment and mitigation projects.